microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/performancetesting.md

 # Performance testing your project

 Microclimate has a built in load tester that lets you drive data through your application to test its performance.
 When you first run the load tester, Microclimate generates a basic configuration for you.
-You can then customise this configuration for your application.
+You can then customize this configuration for your application.

 Follow the steps to edit and test your code:
 1. Select a project or generate a new project.